Azure/azure-sdk-for-js/sdk/kusto/arm-kusto/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure KustoManagement client.

+> ⚠️ This package @azure/arm-kusto with versions lower than 7.0.0 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 7.0.0 or above as soon as possible.
+The deprecate means, it starts the end of support for that library.
+You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.

 The Azure Kusto management API provides a RESTful set of web services that interact with Azure Kusto services to manage your clusters and databases.
 The API enables you to create, update, and delete clusters and databases.

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/kusto/arm-kusto) |